-I graduated in Biochemistry at the Victoria University of Wellington, New Zealand and obtained a Ph.D. in Pathology at Otago University, New Zealand in 1987.
+I graduated in Biochemistry at Victoria University, New Zealand and obtained a Ph.D. in Pathology at Otago University, New Zealand in 1987.
 After post-doctoral research at Harvard Medical School I became Instructor and then Assistant Professor in the Department of Psychiatry, Harvard Medical School, where I first developed my interest in retinoic acid in the developing central nervous system.
-After working at the University of Massachusetts Medical School, Worcester, MA and becoming Associate Professor in Cell Biology, I moved to the University of Aberdeen in 2006.
+After working at the University of Massachusetts Medical School, Worcester, MA as Associate Professor in Cell Biology, I moved to the University of Aberdeen in 2006.
+There I was co-director of the Institute of Medical Sciences until 2015.
+My research into retinoic acid continues with a focus on its function in the hypothalamus as well as its potential to protect in neuropsychiatric and neurodegenerative disorders, the latter including Alzheimer’s and motor neuron disease.

 CNS Vitamin A Research Laboratory